sayak119/FORMOCR/README.md

             1. High uptime
             2. Cheaper than AWS S3.
 A same solution or plan as compared to AWS will cost you around 35% cheaper.
             3. Uploading files in Google Cloud Storage is 5 to 15 times faster than AWS S3.
             4. Highly scalable.
         * Cons
             1. A bit costlier than Microsoft Azure Storage.
         * Comment
-            * Cost analysis, uptime, speed and scalability made Google Cloud Storage the ideal candidate for storage of images and the output.
+            * Depending on region, the Google Cloud Storage can be faster or slower than the Microsoft Azure Storage.
+But the difference is small.
+So, the cost analysis, uptime, speed and scalability made Google Cloud Storage the ideal candidate for storage of images and the output.
 * We went with Google Cloud Storage for the above-mentioned reasons.
 * We are storing the the modified images and saving the data of the form as a `JSON`.
 By modified, we mean aligned to a certain extent.
 * We chose `JSON` because of the fact that it can be accessed by an API for further analysis and is very easy to understand.